A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

-In this section, we present sufficient conditions for the local superlinear convergence of the SLCP method, which are established based on the concepts of hemistability and semistability.
-We also show that these two properties are not equivalent in the context of GNEPs, in contrast to the case of standard NLP problems.
-Moreover, an error bound result is derived from the semistability property.
+In this section, we present sufficient conditions for the local quadratic convergence of the SLCP method.
+These conditions are established based on the concepts of hemistability and semistability.
+We further show that these two properties are not equivalent for GNEPs, in contrast to the case of standard NLP problems.
+Moreover, an error bound is derived from semistability.

-We adopt the stability definitions from \cite{bonnans1994local} for the local superlinear convergence of Algorithm~\ref{algslcp}.
+We adopt the stability definitions from \cite{bonnans1994local} for the local quadratic convergence of Algorithm~\ref{algslcp}.
 Recall that $\N_{\R^m_+} (\lam)$ denotes the normal cone to $\R^m_+$ at $\lam\in \R^m$, and

-\begin{definition}[Semistable and hemistable points] Let $(\bar{x}, \bar{\lambda})$ be a KKT pair of \eqref{GNEP}.
-Then: \begin{enumerate} \item The pair $(\bar{x}, \bar{\lambda})$ is said to be \emph{semistable} if there exist constants $c_1,c_2>0$ such that for any solution $(x,\lam)$ to the perturbed KKT system
+\begin{definition}[Semistable and hemistable points] Let $(\bar{x}, \bar{\lambda})$ be a KKT pair of the GNEP \eqref{GNEP}. \begin{enumerate} \item The pair $(\bar{x}, \bar{\lambda})$ is said to be \emph{semistable} if there exist constants $c_1,c_2>0$ such that any solution $(x,\lam)$ to the perturbed KKT system

 satisfying $\Vert x - \bar{x} \Vert + \Vert \lambda - \bar{\lambda} \Vert \le c_1$, also satisfies